What You Need to Know About Consumer Protections and Disclosures Required Under the Truth in Lending Act

 Selecting a financing option is a big decision.
 And like any decision, it’s easier if you can make an “apples-to-apples” comparison between the choices.
-That’s the whole purpose of the Truth in Lending Act, or TILA.
+That’s the whole purpose of the Truth in Lending Act (or “TILA” for short).

 This federal law was designed to ensure that all creditors disclose terms in a standardized, meaningful way.
 Because of TILA, consumers can more easily compare things like interest rates between lenders and also get more transparency in other aspects of lending, as we’ll see below.

-- American Express Chargeback Time Limits: The 2022 Guide
+- American Express Chargeback Time Limits: The 2023 Guide

-- Chargeback Time Limits: the Merchant's Guide for 2022
+- Chargeback Time Limits: the Merchant's Guide for 2023

-What is the Truth in Lending Act?
+What is the Truth in Lending Act (TILA)?

 - Truth in Lending Act

-[noun]/* trōōth • in • len • diNG • akt/
+[noun]/trōōth • in • len • diNG • akt/

 Why was the Truth in Lending Act Passed?